jrief/django-formset/docs/source/model-collections.rst

 One-to-Many Relations
 =====================

-One of the most prominent use-cases is to edit a model object together with child objects referring to itself.
+The most prominent use-case for form collections is to edit a model object together with child objects referring to itself.
 By children we mean objects which point onto the main object using a Django `ForeignKey`_.
 Let's again explain this using an example.
 Say, we want to create models for the organization chart of a company.
 There is a model for a company, which may consist of different departments, which themselves can have different teams.
 In relational models this usually is done using a foreign key.
 For demonstration purposes the remaining part of the models is very lean and only stores their names.